snippets > protect-public-url-modsecurity-ingress-nginx-kubernetes-cluster

 How to completely customize modsecurity.conf

-With the modsecurity-snippet option, its possible to add custom configuration to ModSecurity.
+With the modsecurity-snippet option, adding custom configuration to ModSecurity is possible.
 However, you can override the modsecurity.conf entirely if you want.

 To do so, first copy the file inside the pod.